As an Amazon Associate I earn from qualifying purchases.

 - ¼ cup (57g) unsalted butter softened to room temperature

 - ½ cup + 2 Tablespoons (125g) firmly packed light brown sugar

 - 1 cup chopped Andes Mints one 4.67 box or Andes Creme de Menthe Chocolate Baking Chips

 - Preheat oven to 350ºF (177ºC).
 Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

 - In a medium size bowl, whisk together the flour, baking soda, baking powder, and salt.
 Set aside.

 - In a separate medium size bowl with a hand held mixer or the bowl of a stand mixer fitted with a paddle attachment, cream together the butter and brown sugar on medium speed.
 Scrape down the sides and bottom of the bowl with a spatula.
 Add the egg and vanilla extract, and beat again on medium speed until everything is combined and there are no lumps.

-- Using a cookie scoop or a Tablespoon measuring spoon, drop rounded balls onto baking sheet.
-Bake for 10-12 minutes until sides just begin to brown (mine took exactly 11 minutes).
-Remove from oven and allow to cool on the baking sheet for 1-2 minutes before transferring to a wire rack to cool completely.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), drop rounded balls of dough onto the prepared baking sheet.
+Bake for 10-12 minutes until sides just begin to brown (mine always take exactly 11 minutes).
+Remove from the oven and allow to cool on the baking sheet for 1-2 minutes before transferring to a wire rack to cool completely.
 Cookies stay fresh in an airtight container at room temperature up to 1 week.
-Baked cookies may be frozen up to 2 months.
-Balled cookie dough can be frozen, up to 2 months.
+Cookies freeze well, up to 2 months.
+Rolled cookie dough can be frozen, up to 2 months.
 Bake frozen on baking sheet for 11-13 minutes.

-If you love mint chocolate, you’ll love my Skinny Shamrock Shake!
-Never mind if it’s not March… Plus, SKINNY!
+If you love mint chocolate, you’ll love my Shamrock Shake!
+Never mind if it’s not March!